irdest/irdest/docs/user/src/concepts.md

-Irdest is a mesh network, which means that anyone on the network can communicate with anyone else by passing messages to participants in between you and your recipient.  **This also means that there is no central authority on how data is transported.**
+Irdest is a mesh network, which means that anyone on the network can communicate with anyone else by passing messages to participants in between you and your recipient.  **This also means that there is no central authority on how packets is transported.**

 When registering an address, Ratman starts announcing it to its neighbours (Ratman instances that it is peered to).
 These neighbours